 Remember, the Council’s service is limited to a maximum of 6 acceptable items per booking per calendar month.

 You must describe the items carefully and let us know where they are located, e.g. in your back yard or on the drive.
 If the items will be in your back yard, you must leave your gate unlocked.
-Once you have made the booking your items will be collected on the same day that your grey bin is emptied.
-Bookings must be made at least 24 hours before your grey bin day to guarantee collection.
-Please note that collections will only be made Monday – Friday unless your refuse collection day has changed to a Saturday due to a bank holiday.
+Bookings must be made at least 24 hours before your grey bin day as collections will take place the day before your grey bin collection.
+Please note that collections will only be made Monday to Friday unless your refuse collection day has changed to a Saturday due to a bank holiday.

 If we cannot gain access, then we will automatically cancel the request.
 However if you still require the Bulky Collection you must re-book it via myhyndburn